Leadership feels compressed in ways people don’t always see. Too much demand. Too much complexity. Lots of risk. Not enough space to think.

 I carry the same questions other leaders do.

-How do we lead through uncertainty?
+How do we lead when certainty isn’t available?

 Leadership starts with identity.